Top College Admissions Consultants

 Concierge-level, high-touch service model tailored individually

-100% placement rate at a top-choice university for students who meet the firm's academic benchmarks
+100% placement rate at a top-choice university for students beginning 8th grade who meet the firm's academic benchmarks

-Limited annual capacity ensures an unmatched depth of individual attention
+Limited annual capacity ensures depth of individual attention

-Strict discretion policy reflects the privacy expectations of a globally prominent clientele
+Strict discretion policy reflects the privacy expectations of globally prominent clientele

 Deans of Admissions Cons